 What is Fringe Science You Ask?

 Have you had the thrill of seeing something unusual or unexplainable?
 Think it was a cryptid?
 Click To Tweet Did you believe your own eyewitness testimony?
-Do you feel the overwhelming need to investigate and prove the existence of this elusive creature?
+Do you feel the overwhelming need to investigate and prove this elusive creature exists ?
 Then consider yourself a fringe scientist.

 Eyewitness Evidence and Huge Cryptids